gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 OSCOAP may also be used to protect group communication for CoAP over IP multicast, as described in {{I-D.tiloca-core-multicast-oscoap}}.
 This relies on a Group Manager entity, which is responsible for managing a multicast group where members exchange CoAP messages secured with OSCOAP.
 In particular, the Group Manager coordinates the join process of new group members and can be responsible for multiple groups.

-This document specifies a profile of the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}.
-In this profile, a client willing to join an OSCOAP multicast group securely communicates with a resource server acting as the Group Manager responsible for that group.
-The access to the Group Manager concerns a specific resource associated with the multicast group to join and is the first step of the join process.
+This document builds on the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}} and specifies how a client joins an OSCOAP multicast group through a resource server acting as Group Manager.
+The client acting as joining node relies on an Access Token, which is bound to a proof-of-possession key and authorizes the access to a specific join resource at the Group Manager.

-The client acting as joining node uses an access token bound to a proof-of-possession key to authorize its access to the Group Manager.
-The client and Group Manager leverage protocol-specific profiles of ACE such as {{I-D.seitz-ace-oscoap-profile}} and {{I-D.gerdes-ace-dtls-authorize}} in order to achieve communication security, proof of possession and server authentication.
+The client and the Group Manager leverage protocol-specific profiles of ACE such as {{I-D.seitz-ace-oscoap-profile}} and {{I-D.gerdes-ace-dtls-authorize}}, in order to achieve communication security, proof of possession and server authentication.

 ## Terminology {#ssec-terminology}